ThiBsc/UnitsTool/README.md

     <img alt="temperature" src="screenshot/temperature.png" style="width: 30%; height: 30%;"/>
 </div>

+## How to use

+* Select the category you want by touching it
+* Select your favorite unit with a `long press`
+* Enter your value to convert

+> If the `conversion.json` file is updated, no need to update the application,
+> You just have to Pull down the list in the `Home` screen 👇

 ## Contribute
 ### By completing `conversion.json`
 This file is the core of the application, it describe what is supposed to be displayed on the `Home` page, on each element in the list and the conversion formula to use.